aistairc/BENNERD/README.md

 - *Note: The results of SciSpacy are based on ramdomly picked 1000 sentences from [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset.

 ### BENNERD Performances based on Indirect comparison with State-of-the-art Models on [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) Dataset
 Performance comparison of our model BENNERD on three major biomedical entity types in CORD-19 corpus.
-Since the manually annotated CORD-NER test set is not publicly available therefore we can not directly compare our system performances.
+Since the manually annotated CORD-NER test set is not publicly available, we can not directly compare our system performances on the gene, chemical, and disease entity types.
 Instead, here we  show  the  performance  of gene, chemical, and disease based on our 5,000 test set.

     ----------------------------------------------------------------------------------------------
         Model                   Gene                    Chemical                   Disease